bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 ## Goal

-I wanted to **Dockerize** the complete project, so that project owners could always see the latest status of their project, by just entering a few commands via the terminal.
+**Dockerize** the complete project, so that project owners could always see the latest status of their project, by just entering a few commands via the terminal.

 This journey was a bit more difficult than I expected.
 That's why I decided to write an article about it—to organize my thoughts and provide a reference for others who may encounter the same problems.